shotgunsoftware/tk-core/docs/utils.rst

 following order:

 1. The ``SGTK_PREFERENCES_LOCATION`` environment variable,
-2. The ``SGTK_DESKTOP_CONFIG_LOCATION`` environment variable, for compatibility with the Flow Production Tracking Toolkit. (deprecated)
+2. The ``SGTK_DESKTOP_CONFIG_LOCATION`` environment variable, for compatibility with the Flow Production Tracking. (deprecated)
-3. Inside the Flow Production Tracking Toolkit preferences file
+3. Inside the Flow Production Tracking preferences file
-4. Inside the Flow Production Tracking Toolkit preferences file, for compatibility with the Flow Production Tracking Toolkit. (deprecated)
+4. Inside the Flow Production Tracking preferences file, for compatibility with the Flow Production Tracking. (deprecated)

 .. note::
-    The Flow Production Tracking Toolkit preferences file is located at:
+    The Flow Production Tracking preferences file is located at:

     - Windows: ``%APPDATA%\Shotgun\Preferences\toolkit.ini``
     - macOS: ``~/Library/Preferences/Shotgun/toolkit.ini``
     - Linux: ``~/.shotgun/preferences/toolkit.ini``

-    The Flow Production Tracking Toolkit preferences file is located at:
+    The Flow Production Tracking preferences file is located at:

     - Windows: ``%APPDATA%\Shotgun\desktop\config\config.ini``
     - macOS: ``~/Library/Caches/Shotgun/desktop/config/config.ini``
     - Linux: ``~/.shotgun/desktop/config/config.ini``

-    Note that the ``SHOTGUN_HOME`` environment variable can impact the location of the Flow Production Tracking Toolkit preferences file.
+    Note that the ``SHOTGUN_HOME`` environment variable can impact the location of the Flow Production Tracking preferences file.

 .. note::
-    When the http proxy is not specified in this file, the Flow Production Tracking Toolkit will try to retrieve the operating system http proxy.
+    When the http proxy is not specified in this file, the Flow Production Tracking will try to retrieve the operating system http proxy.

     First, the environment will be scanned for variables named ``http_proxy``, in case insensitive way.